min-zzy/Natural-Language-Processing/README.md

 ## Project 2: Pretrained Language Models

-This assignment explores the use of BERT and GPT-2 pretrained language models for downstream tasks.
+This assignment explores using BERT and GPT-2 pre-trained language models for downstream tasks.

 ### Tasks